cjsteel/presentation-reveal-md-ansible-dev-stack/slides.md

 ```

 A hypervisor is computer software, firmware or hardware that creates and runs virtual machines.
-So not all Type C virtualization takes place using a hypervisor according to this definition.
+Not all Type C virtualization takes place using a hypervisor according to this definition.

 Note: I'm not going to outline the architecture for any other Type C virtualization here as we would be here for quire a long time.